Supervision of corporate governance and internal control system

 Management and supervisory functions must intervene with a view to ensuring that there is a strong risk culture, and also that, in specific transactions, the risk arising from the transaction in question is being appropriately managed, within the parameters institutionally set for the purpose.

 The external auditor intervenes as an additional line of defence, due to its chief function of auditing the accounts, including its role in the drafting of the internal control report.

-Banco de Portugal intervenes as a final line of defence, monitoring and promoting compliance with the prudential rules, at the financial level and also at staff level, incentive structures, governance structure, systems and procedures.
+The Banco de Portugal intervenes as a final line of defence, monitoring and promoting compliance with the prudential rules, at financial level and also at staff level, incentive structures, governance structures, systems and procedures.